 I’ve read a few articles about emergency funds recently that make me worry a bit.
 Seems Americans aren’t saving as much as they should and if they are it’s in all the wrong places.

-In a recent Smart Money article (April 2012- Fatten Your Reserves) they site a bankrate.com study that shows only 24% of Americans hold a 6 month emergency fund and 25% have no savings at all.
+In a recent Smart Money article (April 2012- Fatten Your Reserves) they cite a bankrate.com study that shows only 24% of Americans hold a 6 month emergency fund and 25% have no savings at all.

 This article went on to state that Americans are using alternative methods instead of a traditional savings account like borrowing from 401K, home equity, and insurance.
 I disagree and believe going down this path will bring more financial disater in the end as these alternatives come with very high risks.